Moses: Lawgiver of Israel

 Moses is honored among Jews today as the "lawgiver of Israel": he delivered several sets of laws in the course of the Torah.
 The first is the Covenant Code, the terms of the covenant which God offers to the Israelites at Mount Sinai.
 Embedded in the covenant are the Decalogue (the Ten Commandments, Exodus 20:1–17), as well as the Book of the Covenant (Exodus 20:22–23:19).
-The entire Book of Leviticus constitutes a second body of law, the Book of Numbers begins with yet another set, and the Book of Deuteronomy another.
+The Books of Leviticus and Numbers constitutes a second body of law, and the Book of Deuteronomy a third.

 Moses has traditionally been regarded as the author of the Torah, the first section of the Hebrew Bible.